-Payment Methods: We accept cash, money order, check, credit cards, and Title IV Funds for those who qualify.
+Payment Methods: We accept cash, money order, cashier's check, credit cards, and personal checks.
 In house financing plans are available.
+The school is not approved to offer Title IV Funds.

 Scholarships

 From time to time, Modern Male Barber Academy offers tuition discounts to potential students for specific class starts.
 Information may be obtained through a school representative.